|Area: Enumclaw||Hike Type: Family-friendly||Pass: Discover Pass|

 From Enumclaw travel east on SR 410 about 18 miles, at milepost 41 find well-signed Federation Forest State Park on the right-hand side of the highway.

-Camping is not allowed, dogs must be on leash and under physical control.
+Camping is not allowed, and dogs must be on leash and under physical control.
 Fires are only allowed in fire rings in designated picnic areas.
 Bicycles are allowed on paved roads only.
 The park is open from 8 a.m. to dusk (year round).
 For additional information on this park, including closures, rules and regulations, visit the Washington State Parks website.

 – Karen Sykes, Visit Rainier Hiking Expert